 Don’t let cold weather ruin your day or your vehicle.
-If it’s taking you too long to get on the road in cold weather, maybe there are steps you could be doing more efficiently or steps you could be skipping altogether.
+If it’s taking you too long to get on the road in snowy and cold weather, maybe there are things you could be doing more efficiently or certain things you could be missing altogether.
 The main thing you’re doing when you let your vehicle run before driving in the morning is heating the cabin for your comfort and safety.

 Here’s what you should do to properly warm up your vehicle.

-- Make sure your vehicle is in a safe spot, it should be out in the open air and not in a garage as the exhaust can build up while the vehicle is running, increasing the risk of carbon monoxide poisoning.
+- Make sure your vehicle is in a safe spot, it should be out in the open air and not in a garage as the exhaust can build up while the vehicle is running, raising the possibility of carbon monoxide poisoning.

-- Turn on the vehicle and defroster, it will help clear the window while the engine warms up.
+- Turn on the vehicle’s front and rear defroster, it will help clear the window while the engine warms up.

 - Let the engine run for 30 seconds, this will allow the heater core to pump out warm air.
-Idling your vehicle for a long period of time is both a waste of money and energy, so you should not idle for more than 30 seconds as it can have a negative effect on everyone around you, including yourself.
+Idling your vehicle for a long period is both a waste of money and energy, so you should not idle for more than 30 seconds as it can hurt everyone around you, including yourself.

 - After warming up your vehicle, begin your drive and turn on your air, you should feel warm air by this point.

-- Don’t forget to start slowly and take it easy on the gas pedal for about 5 to 15 minutes when driving in cold weather, otherwise you could stress out your engine before it had time to reach it’s normal performance levels.
+- Don’t forget to start slowly and take it easy on the gas pedal for about 5 to 15 minutes when driving in cold weather, Otherwise, you risk stressing out your engine before it has a chance to recover to its typical performance levels.

 Warming up vehicles when it’s cold outside is a practice from over 30 years ago when carbureted engines dominated the roads.
 Most vehicles built before used a carburetor, a device that combined air and fuel.
-With these types of vehicles, it was important to let the vehicle idle before driving to make sure the engine ran properly.
-However, car manufacturers began to phase out carburetors in the 1980’s and switched out for a fuel injection method.
+It was vital to let these vehicles idle before driving.
+To ensure the engine operated correctly.
+However, car manufacturers began to phase out carburetors in the 1980s and switched out for a fuel injection method.
 Therefore, today’s modern vehicles can handle the cold and no longer need to be warmed up before driving.
 Electronic fuel injectors can detect cold weather and will release extra gasoline into the gas-air mixture to compensate for the evaporation problems which means the engine is ready to go as soon as it begins running.

-There are a couple good reasons to give your vehicle a bit of time to warm up that have nothing to do with the mechanics of the vehicle, rather they have to do with your comfort and safety!
-When the weather gets cold and snowy, the fluids inside your car’s engine get thick and sluggish.
-In order for your engine to run, you need to get the oil moving so that all the parts can work together.
-Letting your engine warm up, even just a little in the winter can make driving a lot easier on your engine.
+There are a few good reasons you want to give your vehicle sufficient time to warm up, but that has nothing to do with the mechanics of the vehicle, and everything to do with your comfort and safety while driving in extremely cold conditions!
+When the weather gets colder with freezing snowy conditions, the oil and antifreeze inside your car’s engine get thick and sluggish.
+For your engine to run properly, you need to get the fluids moving so that all the parts don’t get worn and can work together.
+Allowing your engine to warm up even somewhat in the winter will make driving much easier on your engine.

-Nobody likes to sit inside of a freezing vehicle in the winter!
-Luckily, there are some easy ways to get a car heated up quickly so that you can head to work in comfort.
+Nobody likes to sit inside a freezing vehicle in the winter!
+Luckily, there are several ways to get a car heated up more quickly so that you can head to work in comfort and not in a rush.
 Try some of our tips to ensure your fingers and toes are warm once the freezing temperatures start settling in.
-When you choose to idle your vehicle to warm it up, make sure to have an eye on it, don’t leave the keys on the ignition as it can be stolen.
-Many cases like this have been reported all throughout the years.
+When you choose to idle your vehicle to warm it up, make sure to have an eye on it, don’t leave the keys on the ignition as they can be stolen.
+Many cases like this have been reported throughout the years.